AC Reggiana 1919

-The club was refounded two times after going bankrupt: in 2005 as Reggio Emilia Football Club, and in 2018 as Reggio Audace Football Club.
-In both occasions, the club subsequently regained the naming rights and the trophies of A.C.
+The club was reformed twice after going bankrupt: in 2005 as Reggio Emilia Football Club, and in 2018 as Reggio Audace Football Club.
+On both occasions, the club regained the naming rights and the trophies of A.C.
 Reggiana via judicial auction.
-The club has participated in the Serie A, the top tier of Italian football, seven times; their last appearance dates back to the 1996–97 season.
+The club has participated in Serie A, the top tier of Italian football, seven times; their last appearance dates back to the 1996–97 season.

 History

+Formation

+The first football game in Reggio Emilia was played under the roof of the old market in 1909, via an exhibition promoted by the local multi-sports association “Forti per Essere Liberi” (Strong to be Free).
+The first football clubs emerged subsequently in the coming years, with Reggio Football Club, formed in 1912, rising to prominence as the main local side due to its participation to Promozione, the then Italian second tier, divided into regional groups.

+In 1914, a group of Reggio F.C. members in disagreement with the presidency at the time decided to leave the club and form Juventus F.C.

+The two sides clashed in 1914–15 Promozione.

+The entry of Italy into World War 1 in May 1915 caused a vacuum in the local football scene, as many young players were drafted into the army and lost their lives in the war.

+On 25 September 1919, in the main town square (today's Piazza Prampolini), a group of former footballers, assembled by former Reggio F.C. footballer Severino Taddei, decided to form a new local club, using Juventus’ ground Campo Mirabello and Reggio F.C. colours (maroon and blue).
+The new club was formed as Associazione Calcio Reggiana.

 A.C.
 Reggiana (1919–2005)

-The club was originally found in 1919 under the name A.C.
+The club was originally founded in 1919 under the name A.C.
 Reggiana, and played in the Italian First Division for several seasons in the 1920s.
-More recently, it played in the Italian Serie A in 1993–94, 1994–95, and 1996–97.
+More recently, it played in Serie A in 1993–94, 1994–95, and 1996–97.
 Their highest ranking was 13th place in the 1993–94 Serie A championship, where its main name was Brazilian goalkeeper Cláudio Taffarel, who would go on to win the 1994 FIFA World Cup after the season.